each/draft-aname/draft-ietf-dnsop-aname.md

 processing inside the name server daemon, substituting ANAME sibling address records on demand.

+## Tailored responses

-Also, some DNS providers will tailor responses based on information in the client request.
-Such implementations will use the source IP address or EDNS Client Subnet information and use geographical data (GeoIP) or network latency measurements to decide what the best answer is for a given query.
+Some DNS providers will tailor responses based on information in the client request.
+Such implementations will use the source IP address or EDNS Client Subnet [@!RFC7871] information and use geographical data (GeoIP) or network latency measurements to decide what the best answer is for a given query.
 Such setups won't work with traditional DNSSEC and provide DNSSEC support usually through online signing.
 Similar such setups should provide ANAME support through substituting ANAME sibling records on demand.

+Also, an authoritative server that uses the client address to tailor the response should obviously not use its own address when looking up ANAME targets, or it could direct clients to a suboptimal server (e.g. a wrong language, or regional restricted content).
+Instead the authoritative server should look up the ANAME targets on behalf of the client address.
+It could use for example EDNS Client Subnet for this.

-The exact mechanism for obtaining the target address records in such setups is unspecified; typically they will be resolved in the DNS in the usual way, but if an ANAME implementation has special knowledge of the target it can short-cut the substitution process, or it can use clever tricks such as client-dependant answers.
+In short, the exact mechanism for obtaining the target address records in such setups is unspecified; typically they will be resolved in the DNS in the usual way, but if an ANAME implementation has special knowledge of the target it can short-cut the substitution process, or it can use clever tricks such as client-dependant answers to make the answer more optimal.